pj4533/URLSpy/README.markdown

 URLSpy
 ======

 URLSpy is meant as a tool similar to 'tail -f'.
-Rather than just watching access_logs, URLSpy parses then and creates clickable links out of any GET requests.
+Rather than just watching access_logs, URLSpy parses them and creates clickable links out of any GET requests.

-Useful for mobile testing on local servers.
+Useful for checking out mobile pages in desktop browsers without cutting/pasting.

-More information to come in a blog post.
+Big thanks to [mdippery](https://github.com/mdippery mdippery) for his awesome [FileTailer](https://gist.github.com/777080 "FileTailer") gist.
+I used it as the basis for URLSpy.